Omegapy/My-Academics-Portfolio/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 Projects Description:
-This repository is a collection of my academic work, showcasing my educational journey, achievements,
+This repository is a collection of my academic work at Colorado State University Global (CSU Global)
-and growth throughout my studies.

 I am a student in Computer Science with a focus on AI.
 A senior student at Colorado State University Global (CSU Global) pursuing a BS in CS (Expected to Graduation in August 2025)